gregorio-project/hyphen-la/patterns/README.md

 This directory contains three sets of Latin hyphenation patterns:

-- `hyph.la.liturgical.txt` contains the patterns for hyphenation of liturgical Latin (used by recent Solesmes books), it is the most tested set of patterns
+- `hyph.la.liturgical.txt` contains the patterns for hyphenation of liturgical Latin (used by recent Solesmes books)
 - `hyph.la.classical.txt` contains the patterns for classical Latin considering etymology
-- `hyph.la.phonetic.txt` contains the patterns for medieval and modern Latin considering the Italian pronunciation and Italian typographic rules
+- `hyph.la.modern.txt` contains the patterns for medieval and modern Latin considering the Italian pronunciation and Italian typographic rules

 See [doc](../doc/) folder for more on the respective hyphenation rules used and how to choose between the three.